holajiawei/Zenko/docs/docsource/Reference/bucket_operations/put_bucket_replication.rst

 The destination details include the bucket in which to store replicas and optional storage classes to use to store the replicas.

 Zenko only acts on rules with an Enabled status.
-The configuration also identifies an IAM role for Zenko to assume for copying objects.
-This role must have sufficient permissions to read objects from the source bucket and replicate these objects to the target bucket.
+Zenko does not support IAM roles; instead, Zenko pre-creates service accounts, one for each service (Replication, Lifecycle, Ingestion, Garbage Collection, Metadata Search).
+Each service uses keys generated for its own account to execute an operation.

 .. code::